-The Chief Executive Officer, appointed by the Board under the TVNZ Act, is responsible to that Board for ensuring that policies relating to company activities are carried out, for the management, administration, development and efficient operation of the television services and subsidiary operations and ensuring compliance with the statutory obligations contained in the TVNZ Act and in the Broadcasting Act 1989.
+The Chief Executive Officer, appointed by the Board under the TVNZ Act, is responsible to that Board for ensuring that policies relating to company activities are carried out, for the management, administration, development and efficient operation of all operations and ensuring compliance with the statutory obligations contained in the TVNZ Act and in the Broadcasting Act 1989.

-Seven senior executives report to the Chief Executive Officer.
+Eight permanent senior executives report to the Chief Executive Officer.